 T-Account vs Journal Entry

-T-accounts are used to visualize the balances of individual accounts. while a journal entry is a record of a single transaction in chronological order, showing the debits and credits of each account affected.
+T-accounts are used to visualise the balances of individual accounts. while a journal entry is a record of a single transaction in chronological order, showing the debits and credits of each account affected.